 These advanced settings will make your life easy while reviewing comments on your site.

-Once you are done, click on the Save Changes button to apply these settings on your blog.
+Once you are done, click on the ‘Save Changes’ button near the bottom of the page to apply these settings to your blog.

 We hope this tutorial helped you block spam comments in WordPress.
 You may also want to see our guide on how to increase your blog traffic or our expert pick of proven ways to make money blogging with WordPress.